 Carl Vondrick’s research focuses on computer vision and machine learning.
 His work often uses large amounts of unlabeled data to teach perception to machines.
 Other interests include interpretable models, high-level reasoning, and perception for robotics.

-Recently, three research papers he worked on was presented at the European Conference for Computer Vision (EECV).
+Recently, three research papers he worked on were presented at the European Conference for Computer Vision (EECV).
 Vondrick comes to Columbia from Google Research, where he was a research scientist.

 Lecturer in Discipline, Computer Science